This post is about how to build a growth-focused SaaS SEO strategy.

 And, of course, reducing your spend is not an option.

-Mapping your SEO Strategy to the SaaS Marketing Funnel
+How to Map Your SEO Strategy to the SaaS Marketing Funnel

 It starts with the buyer’s journey.

 (Note: In this case, we are referring to the buyer’s journey only up to the point that they sign up or begin a trial.)

-Because of this, you can’t assume that each buyer will come to your site at the top of the funnel and then you can use email or nurturing to move them through each step.
+Because of this, you can’t assume each buyer will come to your site at the top of the funnel and simply use email or nurturing to move them through each step.

 Your buyer has a problem.

-This is their pain.
+This is their pain point.